neomanic/odrive_ros/README.md

 sudo pip install -e .
 ```

-Fire up a Python shell.
-See below for the import which exposes the ODrive with setup and drive functions.
+If you want to use a bare Python shell, see below for the import which exposes the ODrive with setup and drive functions.
 You can use either ODriveInterfaceAPI (uses USB) or ODriveInterfaceSerial (requires the /dev/ttyUSBx corresponding to the ODrive as parameter, but not tested recently).

 ```python
 from odrive_ros import odrive_interface